-prone to cross-contamination issues, and consequently it is important that NRLs take all possible measures to avoid this problem.
-Compared to 2020, four NRLs changed their methods from nested PCR to qPCR or to a combination of both methods.
+conventional PCR to qPCR.
 As nested PCR impose an increased risk for cross contamination compared to qPCR, this change in methods may have contributed to the higher success rate of this year's proficiency test.

 Table 4 shows the methods used for DNA extraction and PCR amplification.
-A wide range of methods were used, making it difficult to infer any correlations between methods used and results obtained.
+A wide range of methods was used, making it difficult to infer any correlations between methods used and results obtained.